Project Fi Cell Phone Plans

 So when you have Project Fi you will get coverage anywhere there’s Sprint coverage and T-Mobile coverage and anywhere you have Wi-Fi connection.

-Project Fi integration with Google voice also allows you to use hangouts as your default messaging application, hangouts will sync all your messages across all of your devices and will also automatically transcribe voicemails into text.
+Project Fi integration with Google voice also allows you to use Hangouts as your default messaging application, hangouts will sync all your messages across all of your devices and will also automatically transcribe voicemails into text.

-Consider checking out my review of Google voice and hangouts for in-depth look at all the features.
+Consider checking out my review of Google voice and hangouts for an in-depth look at all the features.

-So at the end of the day Project Fi is an incredibly amazing cell phone service at a very affordable price, alone Sprint and T-Mobile definitely have weaker coverage areas but combined they can easily rivaled the coverage of Verizon or AT&T, with strong coverage and affordable cell phone plans.
+So at the end of the day Project Fi is an incredibly amazing cell phone service at a very affordable price, alone Sprint and T-Mobile definitely have weaker coverage areas but combined they can easily be rivaled the coverage of Verizon or AT&T, with strong coverage and affordable cell phone plans.

 The biggest limiting factor of Project Fi comes down to the phone selection, if you don’t like the Nexus line up then you’re out of luck, however if you like the Nexus 6, 6P or 5X or if you already have one of those phones then you should definitely consider Project Fi, existing Sprint and T-Mobile customers should also consider Project Fi because by switching you will increase your coverage area while still being able to pay an affordable price on cell phone service.

-Project Fi is an amazing service with excellent coverage affordable pricing and some of the best android devices out there.
+Project Fi is an amazing service with excellent coverage for affordable pricing and some of the best android devices out there.
 I would recommend it to anyone with a Nexus device or anyone on the Sprint and T-Mobile network.